evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 * Get a monitoring Dashboard to track results over time
 * Build a custom Test Suite to run conditional checks

-You can run this tutorial locally, with the option to use Evidently Cloud for monitoring dashboards.
-We'll use a Q&A chatbot as an example, but these methods apply to other use cases like RAGs and agents.
+You can run this tutorial locally, with the option to use Evidently Cloud for monitoring.
+You will work with a Q&A chatbot example, but the methods will apply to other use cases, such as RAGs and agents.

 **Requirements:**
 * Basic Python knowledge.